2187Nick/thinkscript/hurst_cycles/README.md

-🚀 This attempts to plot the Hurst cycle and project the next cycle peak or trough.
+# 🚀 This attempts to plot the Hurst cycle and display the next cycle peak or trough range.

 Category: Cycles